RCI Timeshares - How Does RCI Work?

 Timeshares are a wonderful vacation ownership product and have been providing vacationers with outstanding accommodation options for over 50 years.
 A unique appeal of the timeshare product is the ability to exchange the use of a unit to travel the world, and Resort Condominiums International (known as RCI) has been providing timeshare exchange services for nearly as long as there have been timeshare resorts.

 Created in 1974 by Jon and Christel DeHaan, RCI is the largest timeshare exchange company in the world with nearly four million members and approximately 4,500 affiliated resorts in over 100 countries.
-The RCI timeshare relationship is clearly a successful one, as RCI is dependent on a healthy timeshare industry where owners exchange their weeks to travel the globe, and timeshare resorts leverage the benefits of timeshare exchange options through RCI in order to grow their ownership base.
+While RCI doesn't actually own, sell or buy timeshares, the RCI timeshare relationship is clearly a successful one as RCI is dependent on a healthy timeshare industry.

 RCI is a membership-based organization which provides services to timeshare owners who enroll in annual memberships with them.
 In order to enroll with RCI, an owner has to hold ownership in a timeshare interest in a resort that is affiliated with RCI, and the owner needs to be in good standing with their resort in areas such as remaining current with their maintenance fees.